We are on Facebook

 The ARNI Institute is a UK Registered Charity: No. 1116130.

-Currently in our 23rd year of voluntary work, we are committed to teaching stroke and other acquired injury survivors to gain better action control.
-Our Approach to stroke rehabilitation therapy is dynamic, innovative and linked directly to the very latest neurorehabilitation evidence base.
+Currently in our 20th year of voluntary work, we are committed to teaching stroke and other acquired injury survivors to gain better action control.
+Our Approach to stroke rehabilitation is dynamic, innovative and linked directly to the very latest neurorehabilitation evidence base.

-We have over 140 highly qualified independent therapists and trainers around the UK active & available for you at any one time, trained via our Functional Rehabilitation & Exercise Training after Stroke Qualification.
+We have over 100 highly qualified independent therapists and trainers around the UK, trained via our Functional Rehabilitation & Exercise Training after Stroke Qualification.
 Call now to find your therapist or trainer.

 ARNI supports the work of the hospital therapists by supporting YOU when your care pathway ends.